Data Visualization examples

 Data visualization examples

 Here are some data visualization examples.
-You will choose one of them depending on what you want to communicate to your audience.
+You will choose one depending on what you want to communicate to your audience.

 Chart: Information presented in a tabular, graphical form with data displayed along two axes.
 It can be in the form of a graph, diagram, or map.